 Many young teens don't want to think about high school much less college, do they?
-Know Money? recommends a the website "Think College Early", prepared by the U.S. Department of Education.
+Know Money? recommends a the workbook "My Future, My Way", prepared by the U.S. Department of Education.
 The site has been written specifically to help middle and junior high school students understand why it is important to start preparing for college before you get to high school.

 How important are high school grades in college admission?